- January 27, 2022

 Finding freedom in the cloud

 Archive360 ensures you have complete clarity over the size of your archive and what it contains.
 This is another benefit of avoiding reliance on potentially corrupt indexes, as the size of your archive doesn’t change before it’s moved to the cloud.
 By analyzing it before migration, we can also tell you how many active and inactive users exist in your archive, with the number of inactive users normally in the 25-75% range.
 This is important because, although there’s still a legal requirement to archive all users, regardless of their status, it can skew your costs.
 For example, if you have 5,000 current employees, your price for archiving would be based on that.
 Then, when your migration begins, the user accounts of former employees are discovered, and that number could rise by as many former staff members as you’ve ever employed.
-To a SaaS vendor, a user is a user and you will be charged accordingly.
+To a SaaS archiving vendor like Smarsh, a user is a user and you will be charged accordingly.
 However, the hyperscale cloud allows you to store inactive users on storage that comes at a lower cost without impacting your ability to access or search the data.

 Retain control of your data and unlock value with Archive360